Dave Newmark: Biography

 Born in Brooklyn, New York, Newmark is Jewish, and graduated from Lincoln High School in New York City.
 He was a high school All-American.

 He played in the 1966 Pan American Maccabiah Games in Brazil, at which Team USA won a gold medal.
 He played with, among others, Barry Leibowitz, Mark Turenshine, and Rick Weitzman.

 He played college basketball at Columbia University ('69).
 As a sophomore in 1966 he had a rebounding average of 13.3 per game (best in the conference), scored 22.4 points per game (second in the conference), and was named an All-American.
 He was named All-Ivy League in 1966 and 1968.

 A 7'0" center, he played in the National Basketball Association on the Chicago Bulls the 1968-69 season and on the Atlanta Hawks in 1969-70.
+He had been acquired by the Hawks from the Bulls in a three-team trade that also involved the Cincinnati Royals on 12 October 1969.
 He then spent the 1970–71 season in the American Basketball Association as a member of the Carolina Cougars.
 In his NBA/ABA career, he scored 1,003 total points and grabbed 678 total rebounds.

 Newmark later played in Israel for Hapoel Tel Aviv during the 1973–74 and 1977–78 seasons.

 He is a member of both the Columbia University Basketball Hall of Fame, and the Jewish Sports Heritage Association Hall of Fame.

 He has two children, Rebecca Newmark Goldman and Brian Newmark.